 Travelling abroad is exciting, but it can expose you to a range of infections not commonly found in the UK.
 Whether you’re heading to tropical destinations, remote areas, or regions with limited healthcare access, understanding how to prevent and treat infections is vital to staying healthy during your trip.

 At MedCare Health Clinic & Pharmacy, we offer expert travel health consultations, vaccinations, and prescription medications to help you travel safely and confidently.
+For destination-specific vaccines, malaria prevention and pre-travel advice, book our Travel Clinic in Preston before you go.

 Common Infections Travellers May Encounter